rockettheme/docs/Docs/wordpress/themes/ionosphere/demo.md

 Recreating features of the demo site used to show off some of the more interesting aspects of Ionosphere can be done fairly easily.
 All you need is the right plugins and settings, and you should be able to reproduce most (if not all) of the elements found in our demo site.

-Below, we'll break down some of these elements and give you the information you need to know to recreate them on your own site using the Ionosphere theme.
+Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Ionosphere theme.

 Keep in mind that a lot of the detail that makes our demos look so good are the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the WordPress back end.
 We've added most of these elements into the theme's core files in order to make them easily accessible without having to edit any code.